 Furthermore, the familiar symbolic relationship between Gaia and the Earth visually as we know it today (a globe) is a newer adaptation.
 Surprise!
 Actually, the most complete account of Greek cosmology that is in Hesiod’s Theogony states that the Earth is a disk, surrounded on all sides by the vast sea.

-Does Gaia have a Roman Equivalent?
+Does Gaia Have a Roman Equivalent?

-In the vast Roman Empire, Gaia was equated with another Earth goddess by the, Terra Mater, whose name translates literally to Mother Earth.
+In the vast Roman Empire, Gaia was equated with another Earth goddess by the Terra Mater, whose name translates literally to Mother Earth.
 Both Gaia and Terra Mater were the matriarchs of their respective pantheons, and it was widely accepted that all known life came from them one way or another.
 Likewise, both Gaia and Terra Mater were worshipped alongside their religion’s primary goddess of harvest: for the Romans, this was Ceres; for the Greeks, this was Demeter.

 Also acknowledged by the Roman name Tellus Mater, this mother goddess had a significant temple established in a prominent Roman neighborhood known as the Carinae.
-The Temple of Tellus was formally established in 268 BCE by will of the Roman populace after its founding by the exceedingly popular politician and general, Publius Sempronius Sophus.
+The Temple of Tellus was formally established in 268 BCE by the will of the Roman populace after its founding by the exceedingly popular politician and general, Publius Sempronius Sophus.
 Apparently, Sempronius had been commanding an army against the Picentes – Peoples residing in an ancient northern Adriatic region known as Picenes – when a violent earthquake shook the battlefield.
-Ever a quick-thinker, Sempronius is said to have made a vow to Tellus Mater to erect a temple in her honor with the intent to appease the angered goddess.
+Ever a quick thinker, Sempronius is said to have made a vow to Tellus Mater to erect a temple in her honor with the intent to appease the angered goddess.

 Gaia in Modern Times